Saironn31/quizgod/ADSTERRA_SETUP.md

 2. Choose **"Native Banner"** format
 3. Customize to match your site colors
 4. Copy your **Ad Code Key**
+5. Native ads are responsive - no size selection needed!

 ## Step 3: Add Your Ad Keys to the Site